onyxdevv/.github/profile/README.md

 <h1 align="center">Hello world! </h3>

-> We are Onix Development - an upcoming development studio from germany that provides you with high quality content.
+> We are Onyx Development - an upcoming development studio from germany that provides you with high quality content.